nicholasdille/container-slides/160_gitlab_ci/240_registries/exercise.md

 1. Login to the registry before building: `docker login -u "${CI_REGISTRY_USER}" -p "${CI_REGISTRY_PASSWORD}" "${CI_REGISTRY}"`
 1. Logout from the registry after pushing: `docker logout "${CI_REGISTRY}"`

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.
+Check the web UI under **Deploy** -> **Container Registry**.

 ??? info "Hint (Click if you are stuck)"
     Use `before_script` for logging in and `after_script` after logging out.